 In Malaysia, there’s a myriad of co-living companies shaping today’s rental market.
 That’s because the advantages that come with co-living are endlessly compelling.
 It may not be for everyone but be sure to check out these benefits before deciding for yourself!

-Living in a big city is never cheap.
-Fresh graduates who plan to move to a bustling area like Kuala Lumpur would be hard-pressed to beat the affordability that co-living provides.
+Living in a big city is obviously never cheap.
+Therefore, fresh graduates who plan to move to a bustling area like Kuala Lumpur would be hard-pressed to beat the affordability that co-living provides.
 Spacious, serviced apartment units can offer renters the luxury they seek at a lower price, complete with an all-inclusive single rent payment.

 - Reduce Conflicts